ontoinsights/deep_narrative_analysis/README.md

 * `PATH` needs to specifically include the GitHub project's dna directory (for ease of testing)
 * `GEONAMES_ID` (geonames.org) MUST be set for background information retrieval
+* `WDATA_BEARER` (wikidata.org) MUST be set for background information retrieval using the Wikidata REST API
+  * The Wikidata REST API uses OAuth2 for authentication
+  * Details for getting an OAuth access token are specified on the page, https://www.wikidata.org/wiki/Wikidata:REST_API/Authentication
 * `OPENAI_API_KEY`(openai.com) MUST be set and reference a billable account
 * `STARDOG_ENDPOINT`, `STARDOG_USER`, `STARDOG_PASSWORD` MUST be set where:
   * The STARDOG_ENDPOINT is the address of a Stardog Cloud instance - usage of the free tier is acceptable